hpuranik1794/hpuranik1794/README.md

 - 📫 How to reach me: harshapuranik1704@gmail.com

-- ⚡ Fun fact: I can recite all elements of the periodic table in under a minute!
+- ⚡ Fun fact: I can solve a rubix cube in under a minute!

   ✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨✨